rstemmer/musicdb/docs/source/basics/data.rst

    It is mainly maintained by :doc:`/lib/mdbstate`

 uploads/:
-   The uploads directory contains temporary uploaded data and the state of uploading data.
+   The uploads directory contains temporary uploaded data.
-   This directory is maintained by :doc:`/mdbapi/uploadmanager`
+   This directory is mainly maintained by :doc:`/taskmanagement/uploadmanager`

+tasks/:
+   Persistent state of tasks that are processed by the :doc:`/taskmanagement/managementthread` and managed by the :doc:`/taskmanagement/taskmanager`.

 webdata/:
    This directory contains all data that needs to be available by the HTTPS web server.